dqops/dqo/docs/examples/data-completeness/detect-empty-or-incomplete-tables.md

 ### **Collect basic data profiling**

-To propose configuration of data quality checks, the rule miner requires basic data statistics.
+To propose a configuration of data quality checks, the rule miner requires basic data statistics.

-Follow these steps to collect basic data statistic:
+Follow these steps to collect basic data statistics:

 1. Navigate to the **Profiling section**.
 2. Select the `ahr` table from the tree view on the left.
 This will open the **Basic data statistics** tab.
 3. Click on the **Collect statistics**.

-This will collect the basic statistics of for the table and all columns, as show on the screen below.
+This will collect the basic statistics for the table and all columns, as shown on the screen below.

 ![Collect basic statistics](https://dqops.com/docs/images/examples/detect-empty-or-incomplete-table-collect-basic-statitistics1.png){ loading=lazy; width="1200px" }